Decoding SCW swaps

 From one tap to on-chain execution: what actually happens

 When you tap “Swap” in the app, it feels like a single action.
 In reality, you’re launching a multi-layered process built on top of Ethereum’s account abstraction (ERC-4337).
-Your transaction doesn’t go straight to the blockchain as with a normal wallet.
+Your transaction doesn’t go straight to the blockchain like in a normal wallet.
 Instead, it takes a detour:

 1. We build the route.
-We ask the routing engine (like 1inch) to find the best path for your swap, and simulate it to ensure it works.
-We estimate gas, validate that you have the tokens, and package the instructions into a special format: a UserOperation.
+We ask the routing engine (like 1inch) to find the best path for your swap, and simulate it to ensure it will work.
+We estimate gas, validate you have the tokens, and package the instructions into a special format: a UserOperation.

 2. A bundler steps in.
 This is an off-chain actor responsible for submitting UserOperations to the blockchain.
-It checks your op, makes sure it’s valid, and prepays the gas for you (it gets reimbursed later).
+It checks your op, makes sure it’s safe, and prepays the gas for you (it gets reimbursed for it later).

 3. Your UserOp enters the blockchain via the EntryPoint smart contract.
 Think of EntryPoint as the one gate all SCW transactions pass through.
 EntryPoint runs final checks, and if everything looks good…